cjmacsax/CyberNotes/Active Directory.md

 - Network Service: predefined local account used by the Service Control Manager (SCM) for running Windows services.
 Network Services can present credentials to remote services.
 - Local Service: another predefined local account used by the SCM for services.
 Has minimal privileges.

+### Domain Users
+- granted rights from the domain to access resources (devices) on the domain.
+- Domain users can log in to any host that is configured for the domain.
+- KRBTGT is the AD account for key distribution
+-

 NTDS.dit
 - the heart of AD, stored on the DC at `C:\Windows\NTDS\` and is a database of AD information.